onetoneisme/blackjack/units_refactored/CF for developers/Basic/002 Cloud Foundry Services/04_Binding and unbinding services.md

 Now, let's try it in our application.

 First, you need to have some code in place to use the service.
-Go to the `cf-example-sinatra` application that you cloned before, and do:
+Go to the `cf-example-sinatra` application that you have cloned before, and do:

 ```sh
 git checkout with-service